oksanaivashko/AWS-CLI/README.md

 ### AWS-CLI

-- aws configure = configure your aws in the region default choose and secret key id provided.
+- aws configure - configure your aws with the region, access secret id and access secret key.

-- aws s3 ls = list all bucket
+- aws s3 ls - list all bucket

 ### To create a bucket outside of the ``us-east-1`` region